Case Against Top Kerala BJP Leader Caught On Camera With Sabarimala Boast

-Kerala police today registered a case against the BJP's top leader in the state for his controversial speech in which he had boasted about the Sabarimala temple protests and said the head-priest allegedly consulted him on keeping women of menstrual age out of the hill shrine even if it amounted to defying the Supreme Court order.
+The Kerala police have registered a case against the BJP's top leader in the state for his controversial speech in which he boasted about the Sabarimala temple protests and said the head-priest consulted him on keeping women of menstrual age out of the hill shrine even if it meant defying the Supreme Court order.

 The state president of the party P S Sreedharan Pillai has been accused of committing offences such as intent to cause fear and inducing people to commit a crime "against the state or against the public order."